wenceorg/phys52015/site/content/coursework/_index.md

 ### Matrix-matrix multiplication

-For this routine, you should implement two approaches.
+For this routine, you should implement two approaches (which you should describe in the report):

 1. [Cannon's
    algorithm](https://en.wikipedia.org/wiki/Cannon%27s_algorithm),